We would like to remind our customers of important safety tips for the winter months:

 Beware of exhaust getting trapped by snow around an appliance sidewall outside vent from a natural gas appliance.
 If a vent is obstructed, the appliance may shut down or malfunction and create a potentially hazardous condition, such as a dangerous build-up of carbon monoxide.
 All equipment outside vents should be kept clear of snow and ice.

-Contact Us if You Smell an Odor of Natural Gas
+Call Us if You Suspect a Natural Gas Leak